-Step 1.
-Free download and install Windows XP Password Recovery.
+- Step 1.
+Free download and install Windows Password Recovery.
 Double-click on the downloaded file to install it.
 Just install it on any PC, but not on the password locked computer.

-Step 4.
-After initialing and loading, you will see main interface of XP admin password recovery program.
+- Step 4.
+After initialing and loading, you will see main interface of Windows XP admin password recovery program.
 Select OS and account password to recover.

 For more information about this Windows XP Password Recovery, please click here.

 Part III.
 How to protect XP password with a password reset disk

 Ok, now that your logon problem is fixed, you should make a point to prevent it from ever happening again by creating a Password Reset Disk.
 This is a floppy disk you can use in the event you ever forget your log on password.
 It allows you to set a new password.

 Here's how to create one if your computer is NOT on a domain:

 - Go to the Control Panel and open up User Accounts.

 - Choose your account (under Pick An Account to Change) and under Related Tasks, click "Prevent a forgotten password".